all-of-us/raw-data-repository/rest-api/README.md

 CircleCI will also open a new JIRA issue to track the release (or update an existing issue for cherry picks).

-### Tools

-Please see the [Tools README](tools/README.md) for more information on command line tools.

-# Biobank ID prefixes

-Biobank receives samples for participants from multiple RDR environments in its production environment.
-In order to ensure there aren't any collisions, we tack on a unique prefix to client biobank IDs in each environment; the values are:

-"A" - production (post-launch)
-"B" - dry run / stable
-"C" - production (pre-launch)
-"X" - staging
-"Y" - test
-"Z" - dev

-Note that these values are only present in our config and responses and Biobank reconciliation report.
-They are not actually stored in the database.

 ### Descriptions of files and directories

 #### YAML files